TobyX-Corp/RN-Hardware-Info/README.md

 # rn-hardware-info

 ## Getting started
-`Add the following dependency to your package.json:
+`- Add the following dependency to package.json:
   "rn-hardware-info": "TobyX-Corp/RN-Hardware-Info#android_only" `

+ `- run "npm install" in the project directory`

 ### Mostly automatic installation